nguyenvietkhoa1409/Automated-Car-Parking-Detection-System/README.md

 Welcome to the **Automated Car Parking Detection System**, built by **nguyenvietkhoa1409**.
 This repository presents a complete, AI-powered solution for **detecting available parking spaces** in real-time using computer vision and deep learning:contentReference.

+## 🙏 Acknowledgments

+This project is inspired by and based on the work from [Chando0185/car_parking_detection_space_count](https://github.com/Chando0185/car_parking_detection_space_count).
+Special thanks to the original author for the clear approach to parking space detection.

 ---

 ## 🌟 What Is This Project About?